Chubu Centrair International Airport (NGO):

 This is a fully-vegan cafe and shop.
 According to VegNews, “In addition to beverages such as lattes, matcha-based drinks, tea, homemade ginger ale, lemonade, and Japanese and American craft beer, the café serves plant-based quiche, lasagna, salads, and sandwiches.
 Dessert offerings include…a variety of baked goods.”
 Some gluten-free options are available.

-The current dessert offerings are different from what’s listed in the article- as of May 2019 they are muffins, strawberry and chocolate mousse cake, and oatmeal cookies, as well as packaged products Froozer frozen fruit snacks, which are made out of almost 100% whole fruit and less than 1% guar/acacia (a natural source of fiber)), and Arctic Zero non-dairy ice cream, which is based on fava beans, not soy or coconut, and low-caloric, sweetened with a fruit (monk fruit) and very low amounts of sugar, in chocolate and vanilla maple flavours.
+The current dessert offerings are different from what’s listed in the article- as of May 2019 they are muffins, strawberry and chocolate mousse cake, and oatmeal cookies, as well as packaged products Froozer frozen fruit snacks, which are made out of almost 100% whole fruit and less than 1% guar/acacia (a natural source of fiber)), and Arctic Zero non-dairy ice cream, which is based on fava beans, not soy or coconut, and low-caloric, sweetened with a fruit (monk fruit) and very low amounts of sugar, in chocolate and vanilla maple flavors.

 They also offer products which would make nice gifts, including organic matcha sets with a teacup and/or whisk, matcha soy latte drink powder, and almond and pistachio nut butters made in Japan with high-quality American nuts.
 The nut butters can be used in ice cream, in smoothies, on toasts, in salad dressings, and so on.
 The products are also available for purchase on their website.